IDEA-120/Course-Materials/SCHEDULE.md

 ***

 ### Week 2
-#### Week of August 31, 2020: Computing in Design and Arts Practices
+#### Week of January 18, 2021: Computing in Design and Arts Practices

 DUE **Tuesday, September 1**:
 * [Watch Lecture: Early Computing and the Arts](https://vimeo.com/452741250/0b4773d055)